 Zero Tolerance ZT0095BW Gallery

-For more imagery, check out hashtag #zt0095bw on Instagram, there are a couple hundred pictures there as of this writing.
-There are also quite a few just using #0095.
+For more imagery, check out the hashtag #zt0095bw on Instagram.
+As of this writing, there are a couple hundred pictures there, and quite a few just use #0095.

 The ZT0095BW has an MSRP of $275 here on their website, but there’s at least one on Amazon here for $229, which saves you enough money for a lap dance and cab fare (or three lap dances and the breakfast buffet at Nancy’s Squat & Gobble if you have less discriminating tastes).